LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 -  Executing extended ImageMagick commands.

 .. note::
-   The image type and features in Lasso 9 are implemented using ImageMagick 6.6.6-10 (July 7, 2011 build), which is installed as part of Lasso 9 Server on OS X. Windows and Linux require ImageMagick to be installed separately, which is covered in their respective installation guides.
+   The :type:`image` type and features in Lasso 9 are implemented using ImageMagick 6.6.6-10 (July 7, 2011 build), which is installed as part of Lasso 9 Server on OS X. Windows and Linux require ImageMagick to be installed separately, which is covered in their respective installation guides.
 For more information on ImageMagick, visit `<http://www.imagemagick.com/>`_.

 Image File Operations